ShayanYaseen/Memory_Allocation/README.md

 # Memory_Allocation
-Multithreaded simulation of memory and page allocation The single file will implement all the algorithms and display the result in a readable table , you might have to scroll a bit for the complete output to be read;
+Simulation of memory and page allocation
+The single file will implement all the algorithms and display the result in a readable table , you might have to scroll a bit for the complete output to be read;